 I loved this activity with my daughter a few years ago when she was 10.
 This involved wax paper, wax leaves, and some light ironing with adult supervision.
 It turned into a pretty cute, eye-catching suncatcher for our patio door.

 If you like leaves, glitter, and teaching young kids about thankfulness, you might like these activities.
 Videos are included in this post as well as I take you into my home and show I how I did these projects with my girl.
+This is one of my favorite fall crafts for preschool!

-This is my ultimate 10 day craft activity for fall which includes lots of glue, construction paper, paints, and glitter.
+This is my ultimate 10-day craft activity for fall which includes lots of glue, construction paper, paints, and glitter.
 I did this with my youngest daughter a few years ago and she loved all this fall, festive fun!

 When thinking of homeschool fall activities for my girls, I try to tie in scripture and values where I can and pick up items on the cheap for art and crafts.
 (I believe I got most of these items from the dollar section at Target.)
 Here was an inexpensive craft project I did with my daughter a few years ago.